ocenandor/FSE_team1_project/README.md

-# A calculator that recognizes numbers from photos.
+## A calculator that recognizes numbers from photos.

+## About

 Project from Skoltech FSE course.

+This calculator can recognize numbers from photos and then add them.

 ### Run with the aid of Docker: